Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 4. Separate concerns, avoid building different services into one image

-5. setup docker file first, and then move to docker compose (if needed)
+5. setup docker file first, and then move to docker-compose (if needed)

-Usually, docker compose is the next step when building services to use with docker, though developers tend to skip the first step which is to understand how the image works and then move on to compose.
+Usually, docker-compose is the next step when building services to use with docker, though developers tend to skip the first step which is to understand how the image works and then move on to compose.

 6. Networking and sharing hosts

-Docker creates its own network interface, which in turn containers communicate between each other.
+Docker creates its network interface, which in turn containers communicate with each other.
 Therefore, there are scenarios in which this behavior is not desired.
 For example, a database.
-As the database holds state (the data) usually it is used an external provider (RDS, mongodb atlas etc).
+As the database holds state (the data) usually it is used by an external provider (RDS, MongoDB atlas etc).
+By default, the container can’t access external ports, which in turn will block the database connection.
+There are two possible options for that, using a network flag or using the add-host flag.

 # using --network flag